 This peak is not in the book.
-Additional Danskin Mountains access information can be found in the book at (D)(1) at pages 154-5 and (G)(1) at page 156.
+Additional Danskin Mountains access information is in the book [(D)(1) on Pages 154-155 and (G)(1) on Page 156].
 Also see the following website page: Danskin Mountains OHV Trails.
 Published May 2018

 Raspberry Peak.
 Erik Pohlmann Photo

-The approach, which is easily mountain bike-able, is one of my favorites in the entire range as it drops down into a scenic and lightly forested tributary of Devils Hole Creek, round-trip is 2,500 feet of elevation gain over 8 miles.
-Continuing on down into Devils Hole itself is well worth the extra effort as the views keep getting better despite obvious fire activity, and is also a blast on a mountain bike, you can easily make a loop out of the trek when connecting with Trail #317 to the north.
+The approach, which is easily mountain bike-able, is one of my favorites in the entire range as it drops down into a scenic and lightly forested tributary of Devils Hole Creek.
+Round trip stats: 8 miles with 2,500 feet of elevation gain.
+Continuing on down into Devils Hole itself is well worth the extra effort, as the views keep getting better despite obvious fire activity.
+It is a blast on a mountain bike.
+You can easily make a loop out of the trek when connecting with FST-317 to the north.

-1) Make your way to the Case Creek Trailhead along Danskin Lookout Road #167.
+1) Make your way to the Case Creek trailhead along Danskin Lookout Road/FS-167.

-2) Just passed Case Creek Trailhead is the intersection with Road#192.
-Either park here, or continue north on Road #192 with high clearance 4WD capable vehicles only.
+2) Just past Case Creek trailhead is the intersection with FS-192.
+Either park here or continue north on FS-192 with a high-clearance 4WD vehicle.

-3) Head right/east on Road #192A.
+3) Head right/east on FS-192A.
 4WD motorized vehicles are legal for as long as you believe you can handle it.

-5) Continue down Trail #331 until you must obviously begin cross-country climbing Raspberry Peak.
+5) Continue down FST-331 until you must obviously begin cross-country climbing to reach Raspberry Peak.

-Raspberry Peak from Ballinger Flat.
+Raspberry Peak as viewed from Ballinger Flat.
 Erik Pohlmann Photo

-Raspberry Peak when approaching on Trail#331.
+Raspberry Peak as viewed from FST-331.
 Erik Pohlmann Photo

 Raspberry Peak’s attractive horseshoe-shaped summit.
 Erik Pohlmann Photo